aqeelanwar/PEDRA/algorithms/readme.md

 # PEDRA - Provided Algorithms

-This readme file explains the PEDRA available algorithms that can be used in the config file.
+This readme file explains the PEDRA available algorithms that can be used by setting the algorithm parameter in the config file.

-## 1. Deep Q-learning (__*DeepQLearning*__)
+# 1. Deep Q-learning (__*DeepQLearning*__)
 ```
-config.cfg
+file: config.cfg

 algorithm:    DeepQLearning
 ```

-Value based deep Q learning with Double DQN and prioritized experienced replay that supports distributed learning.
+Value based deep Q learning method for autonomous navigation.
+The input to the DNN is the image from the front facing camera, while the output is the estimated Q-value of the action in the action space.
+The algorithm supports
+* Double DQN method
+* Prioritized Experience Replay
+* Distributed learning

-### Block Diagram
+## Block Diagram
 ![Cover Photo](/images/block_diag.png)

-### Simulation Parameters [simulation_params]:
+## Simulation Parameters [simulation_params]:

 <center>